Enhancing Dairy Operations with On-Site NIR Analysis at Wolf Creek Dairy

 - 3 min read

 Before bringing the technology in-house, Wolf Creek Dairy followed a conventional process.
-"Samples were sent to RRL (Rock River Labs) in Visalia, California or Watertown, Wisconsin," Schroeder explains.
+"Samples were sent to RRL (Rock River Labs) in Visalia, California, or Watertown, Wisconsin," Schroeder explains.
 While effective, this method introduced an unavoidable lag.

 The most significant operational shift has been the elimination of the waiting period.
 The ability to analyze forages immediately before they are incorporated into the Total Mixed Ration (TMR) has been a game-changer.
 "Once your diet is adequate for your production goals, testing forages to fine-tune adjustments as you move through the piles creates a more consistent diet for the cattle," Schroeder notes.